theobald-software/helpcenter.theobald-software.github.io/includes/xu-bc-getting-started.md

 5. Click **[OK]**.
 The main window of the extraction type opens automatically.<br>
 Follow the instructions in the documentation of the selected {{ component }} to set up the extraction.

-#### How to Create a Simple Extraction for Beginners
+#### A Simple Extraction for Beginners

-Follow the steps below to create a simple extraction that extracts customer master data from the SAP table KNA1:
+Follow the steps below to extract customer master data from the SAP table KNA1:

 1. [Create an extraction](#create-an-extraction) that uses the {{ table }} {{ component }}.
 2. In the main window of the {{ component }}, click **[:material-plus-thick:Add]** to look up an SAP table.
 The window "Table Lookup" opens.<br>